-Boris Johnson’s government says it wants to take back control from the EU.
+Boris Johnson – who thinks devolution is “a disaster” – says he wants to take back control from the EU.
 Now it’s clear it wants to take back control from Scotland too.

 The Tories’ UK Internal Market Bill not only breaks international law – it’s also a shameless grab on Scotland’s democratic powers and an assault on devolution.